 The eternal question: what’s the most effective way to acquire and retain account holders?
 To answer this question, let’s debunk a few “acquisition marketing myths” that could ultimately plague your ROI:

-Myth 1: Daunting numbers aren’t universal.
+Myth 1: Daunting numbers are universal.

 You already know this stat: it costs 5 times as much to attract a new customer than to keep an existing one.
 Often, these sort of stats exist as scare tactics.
 So, it’s important to view the numbers in the context of your business.
 Ratios certainly differ from industry to industry and don’t account for certain variables like customer service and new product innovation.